 Our Editors independently research, test, and rate the best products.
 We only make money if you purchase a product through our links, and we never accept free products from manufacturers.
 Learn more

 Are you seeking the best water shoes?
-After researching 60-plus top models on the market, we purchased 13 of them to test side-by-side.
+After researching over 60 top options on the market, we purchased 12 pairs to test side-by-side.
 We wet our feet while paddling, swimming, and canyoneering throughout the Pacific Northwest and Colorado Front Range.
 We rigorously tested through a wide range of water sports with many different testers.
 We evaluated key performance metrics to see which shoe will keep your feet warm, comfortable, and happy, whatever the water temperature.
 Whether you're trying water sports for the first time or you're already a pro, we've got the top recommendations for your needs and budget to add to your footwear collection.
+See our in-depth testing by female reviewers in our women's specific review.

 Weight per pair: 1.2 lb. | Drainage: Front/side holes, top mesh